Overseas Student Loan Repayment: A Complete Guide for Indian Students

 Repayment Planning: How to Manage Your Overseas Education Loan

 Effective repayment planning is essential for managing your education loan without undue stress.
-Without a proper strategy, student loans can become overwhelming, especially considering the amount of interest that can accrue over time.
+Here are the key steps:

 1. Understand the Moratorium Period